How to Feed Wild Birds in Your Garden

 Most birds will eat most wild bird food you put out for them.
 But just like us, some breeds have different food preferences.
 A good tip, if you are not sure which wild bird breeds are feeding in your garden, is to stock a wide variety of food types.

-- All wild birds enjoy fat balls and suet pellets so remember to keep your garden well stocked with these.
+All wild birds enjoy energy balls and suet pellets so remember to keep your garden well stocked with these.

 How to start feeding wild birds